Highly Pathogenic Avian Influenza (HPAI) Preparedness, Monitoring & Response

 We can’t stop the natural migration of birds and so we cannot stop the virus from spreading to other areas of Antarctica.
 We are looking for signs of HPAI in Antarctic species and reporting these signs and openly sharing information.
 We are taking extra precautions to prevent the intra-continental spread of the virus by human activity, and to protect our human expeditioners from contracting the disease from infected birds and mammals.

-A one-page summary has been produced by COMNAP with information.
-Full guidance (version 1/30 August 2023) for COMNAP Members is also available by way of the Member’s Only Document area.
+A one-page summary was produced by COMNAP with information.
+Full guidance (version 4, 10 December 2024) for COMNAP Members is also available by way of the Member’s Only Document area.

 Programs should remain vigilant and review the information presented on this page and in the graphic display on a regular basis throughout the Antarctic season.
 This information will be updated as new research and information becomes available.
 Also refer to the World Organization for Animal Health (WOAH) for the latest information: https://www.woah.org/en/home/